crmathieu/gosem/README.md

 }
 ```

-In its consuming loop, the consumer first makes sure there is something to read from the buffer by calling readsem.Wait().
+In its loop, the **consumer** first makes sure there is something to read from the buffer by calling _readsem.Wait()_.
 This call will return immediately if data is available but will block if the buffer is empty.
-In the latter case, the call will return only after a producer goroutine writes an entry to the buffer and performs a readsem.Signal() call to signify that one entry is now available for reading.
+In the latter case, the call will return only after the **producer** goroutine writes an entry to the buffer and performs a _readsem.Signal()_ call to indicate that one entry is now available for reading.

-Similarly, once a value has been read from the buffer, the consumer calls writesem.Signal() to indicate to the producer that there is space available.
+Similarly, once a value has been read from the buffer, the **consumer** calls _writesem.Signal()_ to indicate to the producer that there is space available.

 ## Multiple consumers and producers